AOS Award no. 20183755 November 30, 2018 Hawaii Center Monthly Judging – Big Island 75 points

 A delightful blend of two pinks.
 We expect to see many with very few spots but so far, the first to bloom are showing attractive spotting and striking pink into the dorsal sepal.

 Monthra? google it, it does relate to moths in a bizarre sort of way.
-Lovely gentle pink spotted flowers.
-Photograph to follow.
+Lovely gentle hints of pink on a spotted flower.

 Like tall stems?
 That is a characteristic of both parents.
 Flowers are pink flames.
 Photograph to follow.